 Low air pressure is common during the cold part of the year on the Adriatic coast and the Mediterranean.
 During this time, the Mediterranean is warmer than Eurasia.
 This is why cyclones are most common between October and April on the Adriatic coast.

 The Adriatic sea cools faster than the rest of the Mediterranean because it is closed on three sides and shallower.
 This makes the Adriatic sea one of the coldest parts of the Mediterranean during January and February.
 These months are also the coldest months in the Mediterranean overall.
 The cyclone slows down, then the anticyclone can bring stabler weather with winter sun.

 During March, the days become longer and brighter.
-The cyclone appears again and brings a cold continental air with it.
-This cyclone brings this cold air towards the south, over the mountains and down towards the sea.
+The cyclone appears again and brings cold continental air with it.
+This cyclone brings this cold air towards the south, over the mountains, and down towards the sea.
 This is how bura is made.

-Bura that appears during the anticyclone is followed by a phenomenon called “planinska kapa” (mountain hat).
-Planinska kapa occurs when a cold air rises along the northern side of the mountain.
+Bura that appears during the anticyclone is followed by a phenomenon called planinska kapa (mountain hat).
+Planinska kapa occurs when cold air rises along the northern side of the mountain.
 This cools down the moisture in the air.
-The water vapor then liquefies and white clouds appear above higher mountains.
+The water vapor then liquefies, and white clouds appear above higher mountains.

-These white clouds can swallow mountain tops, making them disappear completely.
+These white clouds can swallow mountaintops, making them disappear completely.
 Planinska kapa is a sign that a strong bura is coming.
-Planinska kapa is very common on the mountains of Velebit, Kamešnica, and Biokovo.
+Planinska kapa is very common in the mountains of Velebit, Kamešnica, and Biokovo.

 The portal shows reliefs that represent the weather characteristics of December, January, February, March, and April.
 The weather of March is shown with the most detail of them all.